mdedetrich/akka-streams-json/README.md

 ```
 libraryDependencies ++= List(
-  "org.mdedetrich" %% "akka-stream-json" % "0.1.0",
+  "org.mdedetrich" %% "akka-stream-json" % "0.2.0",
-  "org.mdedetrich" %% "akka-http-json" % "0.1.0"
+  "org.mdedetrich" %% "akka-http-json" % "0.2.0"
 )
 ```

-`akka-streams-json` depends on `jawn-parser` at version `0.11.1` and is compiled against `akka-stream` at version `2.5.11`.
+`akka-streams-json` depends on `jawn-parser` at version `0.13.0` and is compiled against `akka-stream` at version `2.5.11`.
-The circe submodule depends on version `0.9.3` of `circe-jawn` The Akk Http submodule depends on version `10.0.11` of `akka-http`
+The circe submodule depends on version `0.10.0` of `circe-jawn` The Akka Http submodule depends on version `10.1.5` of `akka-http`

 `akka-stream-json` is published for Scala 2.12 and 2.11.